-PART I INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's inspection staff ("the inspection team") conducted primary procedures for the inspection from February 2, 2015 to February 10, 2015.
-A. Review of Audit Engagements The inspection procedures included a review of portions of three issuer audits performed by the Firm.
+INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS

+Members of the Board's inspection staff ("the inspection team") conducted primary procedures for the inspection from July 25, 2016 to July 28, 2016.

+A. Review of Audit Engagement

+The inspection procedures included review of portions of one issuer audit performed by the Firm.
 The inspection team identified matters that it considered to be deficiencies in the performance of the work it reviewed.

-The descriptions of the deficiencies in Part I.A of this report include, at the end of the description of each deficiency, references to specific paragraphs of the auditing standards that relate to those deficiencies.
+The description of the deficiency in Part I.A of this report includes, at the end of the description of the deficiency, references to specific paragraphs of the auditing standards that relate to that deficiency.
 The text of those paragraphs is set forth in Appendix A to this report.
-The references in this sub-Part include only standards that primarily relate to the deficiencies; they do not present a comprehensive list of every auditing standard that applies to the deficiencies.
+The references in this sub-Part include only standards that primarily relate to the deficiency; they do not present a comprehensive list of every auditing standard that applies to the deficiency.
 Further, certain broadly applicable aspects of the auditing standards that may be relevant to a deficiency, such as provisions requiring due professional care, including the exercise of professional skepticism; the accumulation of sufficient appropriate audit evidence; and the performance of procedures that address risks, are not included in any references to the auditing standards in this sub-Part, unless the lack of compliance with these standards is the primary reason for the deficiency.
 These broadly applicable provisions are described in Part I.B of this report.

-Certain deficiencies identified were of such significance that it appeared to the inspection team that the Firm, at the time it issued its audit report, had not obtained sufficient appropriate audit evidence to support its opinion that the financial statements were presented fairly, in all material respects, in accordance with the applicable For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
+One of the deficiencies identified was of such significance that it appeared to the inspection team that the Firm, at the time it issued its audit report, had not obtained sufficient appropriate audit evidence to support its opinion that the financial statements were presented fairly, in all material respects, in accordance with the applicable

+For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
 Primary procedures do not include (1) inspection planning, which is performed prior to primary procedures, and (2) inspection follow-up procedures, wrap-up, analysis of results, and the preparation of the inspection report, which extend beyond the primary procedures.